PeeBs68/pands-problem-sheet/README.md

 Additional Links referenced for this task:
 https://www.w3schools.com/python/python_conditions.asp - If, elif and else information
 https://www.w3schools.com/python/python_while_loops.asp - while loops explained
-https://stackoverflow.com/questions/62901226/howto-print-list-without-brackets-and-comma-python - Details on how to remove the square brackets in the output
+https://realpython.com/python-print/ - Details on how to remove the square brackets in the output by supressing the default newline after a print statement

 # 5. weekday